emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Max burst count and time window for burst control.
+The maximum number of events and time window for burst control.

-Log overload protection parameter.
-Large bursts of log events - many events received by the handler under a short period of time - can potentially cause problems.
-By specifying the maximum number of events to be handled within a certain time frame, the handler can avoid choking the log with massive amounts of printouts.
+This is a log overload protection parameter.
+A large number of log events in a short burst—when the handler receives many events in a short time—can cause issues.
+By specifying the maximum number of events processed within a certain time frame, the handler can avoid being blocked by excessive output.

-This config controls the maximum number of events to handle within a time frame.
-After the limit is reached, successive events are dropped until the end of the time frame.
+This configuration controls the maximum number of events that can be processed within a specific time window.
+Once the limit is reached, any subsequent events will be discarded until the time window ends.

-Note that there would be no warning if any messages were dropped because of burst control.
+Please note that due to burst control, no warnings will be issued when events are discarded.

 ### log.throttling